RLloyd/LinkedIn-Article-BGTheme/public/Notes/To-Do.md

 - AJAX progress shows 100% before image is fully loaded, causing visual discrepancy
 - Suggestions: We need to go back to the simple working version of the loader same that was used in Bonsai
 - GIT:

+- Persist on light & dark status: if user select light, it should remain light mode until it's changed
 <!--===================================================================================================-->